EFITrading/bloomberg-terminal/SECURITY.md

-# 🔒 Security Setup for Your Trading Chatbot

-## URGENT: Secure Your API Key
+# Removed - AI Chatbot security no longer needed

 ### 1. Regenerate Your Polygon API Key (Do This Now!)
 1. Go to https://polygon.io/dashboard